Plotting 2D data¶

 (2) mapping the normalized data to distinct colormap levels.
 This is

-similar to matplotlib’s BoundaryNorm
+similar to matplotlib’s BoundaryNorm.
+By default,

-this feature is disabled for imshow
+this feature is disabled for imshow,

-, and hist2d
+hexbin, and hist2d plots.

-To explicitly toggle it, pass discrete=true_or_false
+To explicitly toggle it, pass discrete=true_or_false to any plotting

-command wrapped by apply_cmap
+command wrapped by apply_cmap or change rc[‘image.discrete’].

-to every colormap lets us easily
+Applying DiscreteNorm to every colormap lets us easily

-draw matplotlib.axes.Axes.pcolor
+draw matplotlib.axes.Axes.pcolor and pcolormesh

 plots with distinct levels.
 Distinct levels can help the reader